-Yes, Americans can still travel to Cuba in 2019—even after President Trump's June 5th travel restrictions!
+Americans can still travel to Cuba in 2021—even after the latest travel restrictions.

 But we understand: figuring out how is more difficult than ever.
 Some of the questions we hear most often are related to the 11 (formerly 12) Categories of Authorized Travel to Cuba.
 What are they?
 Why are they important?
 Why was one eliminated?
 How have they been affected by these new Cuba policy changes?
 Below, we’ll answer all those questions (and more).
 And if you have any questions after reading, feel free to ask a Cuban travel expert!

 Ok, let’s start with the basics.
 Americans traveling to Cuba only need 2 things (aside from a passport):

 While the phrase “General License” may sound intimidating, in reality, it’s not.
 The General License is not something physical you need to apply for or carry around.
 Having a General License to travel to Cuba simply means that you’re traveling to Cuba under one of the 11 Categories of Authorized Travel as defined by the US government!

 Before the June 2019 restrictions went into effect, there were 12 categories of authorize travel.
 Now, since the People to People category was eliminated, there are 11.

 Big takeaway: it’s all done on the honor system.
 As long as your trip fits into one of the 11 categories listed below, then you’re all set.

 Americans can travel to Cuba with any of the 11 categories of listed below: